Record Suspension (Pardon)

 • Greater peace of mind and self-respect.

-You can apply for a Record Suspension after you have completed all of your sentences AND after a waiting period.
+As indicated above, you can apply for a record suspension after you have completed all of your sentences AND after a waiting period.

 You have completed all your sentences if you have: